LeviBorodenko/garnn/README.md

 |`features` (required) | Number output features.
 Q in the paper.|
 |`num_diffusion_steps` (required) | Number of hops done by the diffusion process.
 K in the paper. |

 There are more specialised parameters like regularisers and initialisers - - those can be found in the doc string.
-The convolutional layer returns a diffused graph signal of shape(batch, N, Q).
+The convolutional layer returns a diffused graph signal of shape (batch, N, Q).

-Thus, if we have 10 nodes with 5 features each and we would like to apply diffusion graph convolution with 20 features using a 5 - head attention mechanism with an internal embedding of 64 units then we would need to run
+Thus, if we have 10 nodes with 5 features each and we would like to apply diffusion graph convolution with 20 features using a 5-head attention mechanism with an internal embedding of 64 units then we would need to run

 ```python
 from garnn.components.attention import AttentionMechanism